Grassfarming

 of synthetic antioxidant is unnecessary."
 By contrast, pastured poultry

-of vitamin E. This extra helping of vitamin E may not increase egg production,
+E. This extra helping of vitamin E may not increase egg production, but it

-but it does yield healthier eggs for the consumer.
-Savvy consumers are
+does yield healthier eggs for the consumer.
+Savvy consumers are becoming more

 TLC increases meat tenderness

-meat is a major determinant of tenderness.
+is a major determinant of tenderness.
 Not so.
-Marbling accounts for
+Marbling accounts for only 10

-only 10 percent of the variability in tenderness.
-There are numerous other
+percent of the variability in tenderness.
+There are numerous other factors

-factors involved, including the amount of stress animals are subjected
+involved, including the amount of stress animals are subjected to prior to

 "The Meat Tenderness Debate."